Rufus M. Rose House: History

 The approximately 5200 sqft home was built for Dr. Rufus M. Rose in 1901 at a cost of $9,000.

 Rose, a former druggist and Civil War doctor who moved to Atlanta in 1867, was the founder of the R. M. Rose Co.
 Distillery (Mountain Spring Distillery), located in the Atlanta suburb of Vinings, as well as the owner of a large real estate business known as the Rose Investment Company.
 The Rose family lived in this home until 1921.

 From 1923, when the property was sold out of the Rose family, until the mid-1940s, the home was used as a private residence, then as a rooming house, then as offices for the Fulton County Relief Administration, then, once again, as a private residence.

 In 1945, James H. Elliot Sr. bought the house and used it as an antique store and museum, which he named J.H.
 Elliot's Antiques and the Atlanta Museum.
 Open to the public, the museum contained furniture belonging to Margaret Mitchell, personal items of Bobby Jones, Ethiopian Emperor Haile Selassie's throne, a Japanese Zero war plane and many other notable items.
 After more than 50 years, the store and museum closed in 1998.

 From 1999 to 2001, the house served as the headquarters for the Atlanta Preservation Center until it moved into L. P. Grant's antebellum mansion in Atlanta's Grant Park neighborhood.

-While the house is listed on the National Register of Historic Places (1977) and is designated as a Landmark Building Exterior (1989) by the City of Atlanta, it currently is vacant and endangered due to neglect.
+While the house is listed on the National Register of Historic Places (1977) and is designated as a Landmark Building Exterior (1989) by the City of Atlanta, it is currently vacant and endangered due to neglect.

 The house was sold for a price of $309,750 on August 24, 2011, to an individual by the name of Gholam Bakhtiari at an auction held by the real estate firm Williams & Williams.

 Vacant since 2001, the house was sold in 2020 to Inman Park Properties before being sold again to UC Asset, an Atlanta-based real estate investment firm, in 2021.
-Renovations on the property were begun in September 2021, though developers have not yet announced future plans for the property.
+Renovations on the property began in September 2021, though developers have not yet announced future plans for the property.